sca383/sca383/README.md

 <br>

 Life right now:
-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
-    - Room Booking App
+    - My long awaited personal website (...finally)
     - EasyFi (tool to aid in viewing, sharing, and troubleshooting your Wi-Fi for non-technical users)
     - Random projects that I want to explore
 - ✨Mini projects✨: